 |Christmas Day||Twenty-fifth day of December|

 NOTE: In the event that a holiday falls on a Saturday, such holiday shall be observed on the preceding Friday.
 In the event that a holiday falls on a Sunday, such holiday shall be observed on the following Monday.

-Please see our Contact Information page.
+For all other phone numbers, please see our Contact Information page.

 The 13th Judicial Circuit will take appropriate steps to ensure everyone has access to its services, programs and activities.

 The 13th Circuit will furnish reasonable auxiliary aids and services to afford an individual with a disability an equal opportunity to participate in or benefit from services, programs, or activities conducted by the court.
 These “auxiliary aids and services” may include:

 - qualified interpreters for persons who are deaf,